andrey-kuprianov/systems-made-simple/_posts/2024-06-24-solarkraft-hybrid-monitors.md

 - `MonitorTrigger_i` is a condition over past and next state variables, which triggers (activates) the monitor.
 If _any_ of those conditions hold, the monitor is activated.
 These conditions should not be confused with preconditions `MustFail/MustPass` from direct monitors: unlike those, a `MonitorTrigger` can express conditions like _"a state variable has changed its value."_
 - `MonitorEffect_i` is a condition over past and next state variables, which specifies the effect that the monitor, if activated, should check. _All_ of `MonitorEffect_i` should hold if the transaction is successful.
 These conditions are the same as `MustHold` in direct monitors, and express a post-condition.

-_Thus, the main difference wrt. direct monitors is how monitor activation is expressed: while direct monitors are activated by observing a cause (a method invocation with specific parameters), reverse monitors are activated by observing the effect (a change in state variables)._
+_Thus, the main difference wrt. direct monitors is how monitor activation is expressed: while direct monitors are activated by observing the cause (a method invocation with specific parameters), reverse monitors are activated by observing the effect (a change in state variables)._

 In the above, `Monitor<Trigger|Effect>` is a prefix, which tells the monitor system how to interpret this predicate.
 The complete pattern for predicate names with these prefixes is as follows: